 1 videocassette (52 min.) : sd., col. & b&w ; 1/2 in.

 Includes public performance rights.

 This series traces the history of Europe between 1900 and 1975 and includes film clips and photographs from documentary archives.
 Analyzes major historical developments in Europe in the mid-1950's.
 This segment discusses the Soviet suppression of the Polish and Hungarian revolts, British and French involvement in the Suez, and the formation of the European Economic Community.
 During this same period a cultural revolution was taking place; the New Left was born.
+LOCAL

 Writer/narrator, John Terraine ; personal comment, Peter Ustinov ; camera, Kenneth MacMillan, David Whitson ; editor, Allan Tyrer ; producer, Peter Morley ; music, David Stone ; historical consultants, Professor Martin Greiffenhagen ... [et al.].